 - The involvement of King Edward VII School in the Learn Sheffield Making the Difference programme, led by Marc Rowland in conjunction with the EEF.
 This is a long-term programme focused on raising the attainment of disadvantaged and vulnerable pupils, taking an evidence informed approach.
-The relative - underperformance of disadvantaged pupils is an entrenched issue in Sheffield. - Collaboration with other educational professionals outside of the Sheffield area to share ideas and strategies in terms of closing the pupil premium achievement gap. - Offering a wide range of high quality extra-curricular activities to boost wellbeing and aspiration.
+The relative underperformance of disadvantaged pupils is an entrenched issue in Sheffield. - Collaboration with other educational professionals outside of the Sheffield area to share ideas and strategies in terms of closing the pupil premium achievement gap. - Offering a wide range of high quality extra-curricular activities to boost wellbeing and aspiration.
 Activities will focus on building the confidence and resilience of the students involved, in addition to providing them with a range of opportunities/activities which may be new to them.
 Examples of these activities include: the Duke of Edinburgh's Award Scheme, sports events through the Sheffield Federation for School Sport and musical performances.
-Disadvantaged students will be encouraged and supported to participate in these activities.
-The use of SENECA across the School as a platform to embed good learning away. - The use of SENECA across the School as a platform to embed good learning away from the classroom and prepare for examinations.
-The School has worked with disadvantaged students to ensure all have appropriate hardware and internet access in their home environments to access this.
+Disadvantaged students will be encouraged and supported to participate in these activities and attendance will be monitored. - The use of SENECA across the School as a platform to embed good learning away from the classroom and prepare for examinations.
+The School has worked with disadvantaged students to ensure all have appropriate hardware and internet access in their home environments to access this. - The employment of a literacy co-ordinator to work with students on their knowledge of phonics, promote wider aspects of reading within the school and the launch the accelerated reading program.